Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Use `request_id=N2qbikc5lUU` as URL query string parameter for idempotent `POST` requests (and general cache control) in order to prevent duplicating fiscal transactions when repeating requests because of a timeout or connectivity issues.
 If a request is repeated with the same payload and `request_id` then the results would be fetched directly from service cache without communicating with the fiscal device, provided that the previous execution of the same `request_id` succeeded.

 All endpoints return `"Ok": true` on success and in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the response.

+All endpoints support includes middleware.
+This allows for instance to set `"IncludePaymentNames": true` in `POST /printers/:printer_id/deposit` request to return available payment names along with standard results.
+Supported includes are `IncludeHeaders`, `IncludeFooters`, `IncludeTaxNo`, `IncludeReceiptNo`, `IncludePaymentNames` and `IncludeAll` which activates all previous includes.

 The `UcsFPHub` service endpoints return minimized JSON so sample `curl` requests below use [`jq`](https://stedolan.github.io/jq/) (a.k.a. **J**SON **Q**uery) utility to format response in human readable JSON.